inodb/metassemble/README.md

 accordingly.
 In the future I might add automatic computation of the resource usage.
 For assembly this is unfortunately still a problem, since it depends on the complexity of your sample and not just the filesize.

+To see which assemblies have been created:

+    make echoexisting

+All assemblies, created or not:

+    make echoall

+To create all:

+    make all

+Only show commands:

+    make -n all

+Only make velvet:

+   make velvet

+Schedule rules with sbatch:

+   make -f Makefile-sbatch all

+For more rules check in the scripts/parameters.mk file.